mixxxdj/mixxx/source/chapters/user_interface.rst

 The eight numbered buttons to the right of these buttons are the beatlooping controls.
 Clicking on any numbered button in this section will set a loop of that number of beats from the beat immediately following the current playback position.
+Right-click to temporarily setup a rolling loop over the defined number of beats.
+Playback will resume where the track would have been if it had not entered the loop.

 Clicking on the minus or plus button will either halve or double the length of the loop.
 Tapping the :term:`loop <reloop>` button toggles whether the loop is active or not.